info@consummateathlete.com

 Read: 7 Things Physical Therapists Want You to Know About Running Injuries

 A doctor who actually listens to you and wants you to succeed in sport, not just survive, is key if you have any lingering health issues.
 A good doctor can do things like requisition bloodwork or send you to certain specialists and make sure that it’s covered under your insurance.
 Having a doctor you can talk to is SO important!
+(Obviously, this one is hard to find—often, it takes a few tries!
+You can also seek out help from a naturopath or do your own detective work using a company like Inside Tracker to get started with bloodwork, which you can then show your doctor to kickstart a ‘digging deeper’ process.)

-Read: A Few Signs Your Training Is Working … Other Than Your Pace
+Read: A Few Signs Your Training Is Working… Other Than Your Pace

 ;